haferje/jurassic-world-alive/README.md

 #### About

-This is a utility that helps me track my collection of dinosaurs in the mobile game Jurassic World ALive.
+This is a utility that helps me track my collection of dinosaurs in the mobile game Jurassic World Alive.

 #### Setup